Connect with others who understand.

 Diagnosing DME With Optical Coherence Tomography

-In people with DME, the layers of the retina are abnormally thick due to swelling from fluid build-up.
+In people with DME, the layers of the retina are abnormally thick due to swelling from fluid buildup.
 OCT can detect macular swelling and other structural changes that may develop with DME.
+If your results show an abnormal OCT eye test, it may mean there is swelling or other changes in your retina that need treatment.
 For instance, OCT scanning can detect retinal disorganization, which causes changes in the layers of cells in the retina.

 OCT can also determine whether you have center-involved or non-center-involved DME.
-In center-involved DME, there is swelling in the fovea (center of the macula), which affects central vision — the ability to focus on objects in front of you.
+In center-involved DME, there is swelling in the center of the macula, known as the fovea, which affects central vision — the ability to focus on objects in front of you.
 Non-center-involved DME means that the swelling is outside of the fovea.

 OCT is also used to monitor how DME treatment is working.